Xunnamius/black-flag/README.md

   documentation, such as `BuilderCallback` not showing that vanilla yargs [builder functions](https://github.com/yargs/yargs/blob/main/docs/api.md#commandmodule) are invoked with a second parameter `helpOrVersionSet`.

+- Black Flag disables built-in `--help` handling for parent commands, replacing it with a custom functionally-identical solution where necessary.
+  End-developers and their users will not notice the difference.
+The built-in functionality was disabled because it was interfering with the handoff between parent and child commands.

+- `process.exit(...)` is never called (`process.exitCode` is used instead).

 [x-badge-blm-image]: https://xunn.at/badge-blm 'Join the movement!'
 [x-badge-blm-link]: https://xunn.at/donate-blm